Cloud-Jas/AzureFunctions.Extensions.Middleware/README.md

 ## 1.1 Add HttpContextAccessor in Startup.cs

-Inorder to access/modify HttpContext within custom middleware we need to add HttpContextAccessor in Startup.cs file
+Inorder to access/modify HttpContext within custom middleware we need to inject HttpContextAccessor to DI in Startup.cs file

 ```cs